AMISO-MY/amiso-my.github.io/docs/index.md

     btn_label: "Meet the Alumni"
     btn_class: "btn--success"
 feature_row4:
-  - image_path: /assets/images/amiso-interview-collage.png
+  - image_path: /assets/images/amiso-interview-collage.jpg
     alt: "Malaysian Olympiad committees"
     title: "Hear it from the committees"
-    excerpt: 'Watch our interviews with the local Olympiad committees to learn more about the selections in the Olympiads.'
+    excerpt: 'Watch our interviews with the local Olympiad committees to learn more about the national selections.'
     url: "/youtube/"
     btn_label: "Watch on YouTube"
     btn_class: "btn--success"